awslabs/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Build_AWS_Health_Aware_Operation_Change_Process/1_deploy_ssm_application_environment.md

 [\
 ![](https://d2908q01vomqb2.cloudfront.net/f1f836cb4ea6efb2a0b1b99f41ad8b103eff4b59/2019/10/30/LaunchCFN.png)](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?stackName=well-architected-lab-health-aware-operation-change&templateURL=https://aws-walab-build-health-aware-operation-change-process.s3.amazonaws.com/cfn_health_aware_ssm_stack.yaml)

 You need to provide a stack name (e.g. **well-architected-lab-health-aware-operation-change** that's been prepopulated), and also provide a valid email address to receive the Amazon SNS notification emails.

 ![Section1 App Arch](/Operations/200_Build_AWS_Health_Aware_Operation_Change_Process/Images/section1_cfn_implementation.png)

-2. scroll down to click the **checkbox** to acknowledge that the CloudFormation template might create IAM resources with custom names, and then click the **Create stack** button to proceed the stack creation.
+2. Scroll down to click the **checkbox** to acknowledge that the CloudFormation template might create IAM resources with custom names, and then click the **Create stack** button to proceed the stack creation.
 ![Section1 App Arch](/Operations/200_Build_AWS_Health_Aware_Operation_Change_Process/Images/section1_cfn_acknowledgement_create_stack.png)

 The stack takes about 2 minutes to create all the resources.
 Periodically refresh the page until you see that the **STACK STATUS** is in **CREATE_COMPLETE**.
 Once the stack is in **CREATE_COMPLETE**, you may proceed to the next step to create the **Change Template** in the Systems Manager Change Manager, alongside the **Inventory**.